ebenh/django-flex-user/docs/source/reference_project.rst

         SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET=...

     .. note::
-        Ensure ``.env`` is plaintext file.
-Replace ellipses with values you obtain below.
+        Replace ellipses with values you obtain by following the instructions below:

         * For Sendgrid, click `here <https://sendgrid.com/>`_ to obtain an API key.